zdravkov/kendo-docs/api/web/autocomplete.md

 ### dataTextField `String` *(default: null)*

 The field of the data item used when searching for suggestions.
+This is the text that will be displayed in the list of matched results.

 #### Example - set the dataTextField